We Created the Future of TV (and Movies)

 “On the next ‘Bocelli,’ Elly falls in love with Kelly, and Greg is mistakenly named New York’s Bachelor of the Month.”

-How can any media or streaming company justify spending millions of dollars on a TV series, and billions in total, when the mechanism that monetizes them and every company in the industry, meaning the promotion billions are spent on to generate viewers, is broken?
+How can any media or streaming company justify spending millions of dollars on a TV series, and billions in total, when the mechanism that monetizes them and every company in the industry, meaning the promotion that billions are spent on to generate viewers and word of mouth, is broken?

 They can’t, but we can.